This patient information page provides advice if your baby is breech towards the end of pregnancy and the options available to you.

-It may also be helpful if you are a partner, relative or friend of someone whose baby is breech towards the end of their pregnancy.
+It may also be helpful if you are a partner, relative or friend of someone who is in this situation.

-Information covered in this leaflet
+Information covered on this page

 - What breech is and why your baby may be breech